A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

 \subsection{Our technique: Sparsity-Sensitive Patching}

 We introduce a new patching procedure.
-Slightly oversimplifying and still focusing on $2$ dimensions, it iterates over the cells of the quadtree like Arora, but it processes a cell boundary as follows: \begin{insight} \textbf{Sparsity-Sensitive Patching}: For a cell boundary that is crossed by a tour at $1 < k \leq \Oh(1/\eps)$ crossings, modify the tour by mapping each crossing to the nearest portal from the set of $g$ equidistant portals.
-Here $g$ is a granularity parameter \emph{that depends on $k$} as $g = \Theta(1/(\eps^2k))$. \end{insight} This can be used in combination with dynamic programming to prove Theorem~\ref{thm:uppbound} since it produces a tour for which the number of possibilities for the set of crossings of the tour with a cell boundary is $\sum_{k}\binom{\Oh(1/(\eps^2k))}{k} =2^{\Oh(1/\eps)}$ (see Claim~\ref{portal-bin-ineq}).
-Because it is only a slight extension of Arora's procedure, we believe it will be (almost) as general in scope of applicability as Arora's approach.
+Slightly oversimplifying and still focusing on $2$ dimensions, it iterates over the cells of the quadtree and processes a cell boundary as follows: \begin{insight} \textbf{Sparsity-Sensitive Patching}: For a cell boundary that is crossed by a tour at $1 < k \leq \Oh(1/\eps)$ crossings, modify the tour by mapping each crossing to the nearest portal from the set of $g$ equidistant portals.
+Here $g$ is a granularity parameter \emph{that depends on $k$} as $g = \Theta(1/(\eps^2k))$. \end{insight} See Figure~\ref{fig:arora_vs_sparsity} for an illustration.
+This can be used in combination with dynamic programming to prove the algorithmic part of Theorem~\ref{thm:tsp} since it produces a tour for which the number of possibilities for the set of crossings of the tour with a cell boundary is $\sum_{k}\binom{\Oh(1/(\eps^2k))}{k} =2^{\Oh(1/\eps)}$ (see Claim~\ref{portal-bin-ineq}).

+One notable aspect of our technique is that it allows to get running times faster than the ones of Arora~\cite{Arora03}, but without the use of spanners, see Remark~\ref{rem:spannerfree_alg}.